Lansharkza/jtech-grid-control/README.md

 network, or remotely.
 You can create a port forward on port 8081 and access this anywhere, alternatively you can just use a VPN for added security

+I created this purely out of frustration as the premium Teltonika Teltocharge series of EV chargers does not allow any remote control except for bluetooth, well it supports OCPP 1.6, then JTech Grid Control was born!

 ```
 TeltoCharge EVC  ──ws://host:9000/EVC121──▶  central_system.py  ◀──https://host:8080── (FW) remote.yourdomain.com:8081
 ```